OpenPiRobotics/CVzero/README.md

 We have a Discord channel for chat

-use this url to join it
+use this url to join us

 https://discord.gg/Vbdyjdn